 - a possible enrollment in an alcohol rehabilitation program

 This does not take into account punishments you may face from the California DMV.
 Remember that if you are not found guilty of a DUI, you cannot be found guilty of an Excessive Speed DUI.
-It is important remember that being charged with a crime is not the same as a conviction.
+It is important to remember that being charged with a crime is not the same as a conviction.
 An experienced attorney with a strong defense can be a critical difference when facing enhanced sentencing guidelines.

 Suppose you are involved in a DUI that was associated with a car accident.
-While a simple DUI involving a traffic stop can a serious impact on an individual, imagine the consequences for a DUI driver who caused an accident, or even death.
+While a simple DUI involving a traffic stop can have a serious impact on an individual, imagine the consequences for a DUI driver who caused an accident, or even death.
 Causing an accident, or having a DUI involved with an accident can cause you to suffer increased sentencing, possibly even elevating the original crime to the felony level, if the circumstances are serious enough.

 Traffic Accidents Affecting DUI Sentencing